ron282/libomemo-c/README.md

 # Overview

-This is a ratcheting forward secrecy protocol that works in synchronous and asynchronous messaging environments.
-See the [Java library](https://github.com/whispersystems/libsignal-protocol-java) for more details.
+This is a fork of [libsignal-protocol-c](https://github.com/whispersystems/libsignal-protocol-c), an implementation of Signal's ratcheting forward secrecy protocol that works in synchronous and asynchronous messaging.
+The fork adds support for OMEMO as defined in [XEP-0384](https://xmpp.org/extensions/xep-0384.html) versions 0.3.0 and later.

+- OMEMO version 0.3.0 uses the original libsignal-protocol-c implementation with its protocol versions 2 and 3.
+- OMEMO version 0.4.0+ is implemented using a new protocol version 4 internally.
+In comparison with protocol version 3, it changes:
+  - HKDF info strings
+  - Protocol buffer encoding
+  - Signature scheme (uses XEd25519 instead of custom "Curve25519 signatures")

-# Building libsignal-protocol-c
+# Building libomemo-c

 ## Development host setup